 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-Two (2) years of the General Experience must have been in a lead capacity guiding the activities of professional laboratory personnel or forensic analysis of evidentiary material.
+Two (2) years of the General Experience must have been in a lead capacity overseeing the activities of professional laboratory personnel or forensic analysis of evidentiary material.

-Note: For State Employees, this is interpreted at the level of Principal Microbiologist, Principal Chemist or Forensic Science Examiner 2.
+NOTE: For state employees this experience is interpreted at the level of a Principal Microbiologist, Principal Chemist or Forensic Science Examiner 2.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-3. A Doctoral degree in biological or chemical sciences, forensic science, applied genomics, biochemistry, chemistry, genetics or molecular and cell biology may be substituted for six (6) years of the General Experience.
+A Doctorate degree in biological or chemical sciences, forensic science, applied genomics, biochemistry, chemistry, genetics or molecular and cell biology may be substituted for six (6) years of the General Experience.

-2. Incumbents may be required to meet job specific certifications or meet specific education and/or experience requirements of a licensing or accrediting body.
+Incumbents in this class may be required to meet job specific certifications or meet specific education and/or experience requirements of a licensing or accrediting body.

-3. Incumbents may be required to undergo and successfully complete security background checks.
+Incumbents in this class may be required to undergo and successfully complete security background checks.

 JOB CLASS DESIGNATION

-This replaces the existing specification for the class of Public Health Laboratory Quality Assurance Manager in Salary Group MP 68 approved effective March 19, 2004.
-(Revised to expand usage to the Department of Emergency Services and Public Protection, re-title and modify content)
+This replaces the existing specification for the class of Laboratory Quality Assurance Manager in Salary Group MP 68 approved effective February 22, 2013.
+(Revised to add Acknowledgement section and modify content) Final 23-001